sbabcoc/local-grid-parent/README.md

 * As indicated above, `local-grid-parent` relies on **Apache Maven** to manage dependencies and execute the Java command line application that launches the specified grid collection.
 This project was developed with version _3.8.4_.
 * To run pre-built `local-grid-parent` modules, you'll need a Java 17+ runtime environment.
-* For each of the desktop browsers for which you'll be serving sessions, you'll need to install the corresponding driver executable.
-If the directory in which these executables are stored is on the PATH, the corresponding System properties will be set automatically.
 * If you want to explore the code and build it locally, you'll need a `git` client to clone the repository and a Java 17+ development kit to build the project.
+* Since the release of **local-grid-parent** [2.0.0](https://github.com/sbabcoc/local-grid-parent/releases/tag/local-grid-parent-2.0.0), we now use **Selenium Manager** to acquire compatible drivers for the browsers targeted by your tests.
+If the manager is unable to locate or download a required driver, **DriverExecutableNotFoundException** is thrown.<br><br>This feature does not include management of Appium [automation engines](https://github.com/sbabcoc/Selenium-Foundation/docs/ConfiguringProjectSettings.md#appium-automation-engine-support), which must be installed separately.

 ## Requirements for Appium